lvclark/polyRAD/vignettes/polyRADtutorial.md

 ![](polyRADtutorial_files/figure-gfm/unnamed-chunk-31-3.png)<!-- -->

-Again, nine looks like a good value.
+As with the mapping population, nine looks like a good value.

 ### Genotype calling